 The Connecting Innovative School Learning Spaces & Pedagogy conference is an essential opportunity for schools who are embarking on their learning space design journey.
 Whether you are planning, designing, implementing pedagogy, transitioning teachers or evaluating your space, you will take away key strategies and lessons learned from leading Australian schools at every stage of the learning space design journey.

-What you will take away from this event
+What you will take away by attending

-- Strategies to enhance collaboration between architects & educators
+- Tips to maximise collaboration with architects

 - 50% Principals, Deputy & Assistant Principals, Heads of School

 - 30% Directors of Learning & Teaching

 - 10% Facilities & Business Managers

 - Plan, design & refurbish student centric learning spaces